CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/add.md

 ### Related Commands

-- netq add trace name
+- ```netq add trace name```
-- netq del trace
+- ```netq del trace```
-- netq show trace
+- ```netq show trace```
-- netq show events type trace
+- ```netq show events type trace```

 - - -

 ## netq add trace name

-Create a scheduled trace and see the results in the Scheduled Trace Results card of the NetQ UI rather than in text form in your terminal window.
+Create a scheduled trace and see the results in the Scheduled Trace Results card in the NetQ UI rather than in text form in your terminal window.
 Refer to {{<link title="Verify Network Connectivity">}} for additional information.
 Note that the tracing function only knows about already learned addresses.
-If you find that a path is invalid or incomplete, you could ping the identified device so that its address becomes known.
+If you find that a path is invalid or incomplete, ping the identified device so that its address becomes known.

 ### Syntax

-Two forms of this command are available; one for layer 2 tracing and one for layer 3 tracing.
+Two forms of this command are available: one for layer 2 tracing and one for layer 3 tracing.

 ```
 netq add trace name